Considering an IVA or DMP?

 All creditors included within an IVA are legally bound by it awarding you legal protection from further creditor action.
 You will receive no further contact from unsecured creditors.

 By reaching an agreement with your creditors a DMP may suspend actions against you such as County Court Judgement, however creditors can still contact you and can continue the debt collection process.
 Creditors can still take action against you during the DMP and frozen interest and charges on debt is not guaranteed.
+You can read the damaging effect intimidating and threatening letters from lenders can have on people here.

 Once an IVA has been established, your assets are legally protected – this is one of the main advantages of an IVA.